totaldebug/pyarr/sphinx-docs/contributing.rst

 Testing
 =======

-Tests can be run with the following command: ``nox -s docker_test``.
+Tests can be run with the following command: ``nox -s tests``.
 This command will check code style and typing compliance and will then execute all required``tests``

 If you are adding a new method to the library, a test must be added as well.
 This test should be